nodejsafrica/workshoppers/3.working with operators/README.md

 Pretty much the name of the operators and they uses are quite the same.
 So, the fear of forgetting is out of equation.

+## Challenge
+- Declare variables.
+- Perform an arithmetic operations using the following operators:
+    - Addition
+    - Subtraction
+    - Multiplication
+    - Division
+- Alert the variables holding the operations.

+## Award
+Completing the challenge should earn you a Node.js sticker.